freedomofpress/securedrop/docs/install.md

 The journalist will be using the *Journalist Workstation* with Tails to connect to the Document Interface.
 The tasks performed by the journalist will require the following set of passphrases:

  * A master password for the persistent volume on the Tails device.
- * A master password for the KeePass password manager, which unlocks passphrases to:
+ * A master password for the KeePassX password manager, which unlocks passphrases to:
      * The Hidden Service value required to connect to the Document Interface.
      * The Document Interface.
      * The journalist's personal GPG key.